lmondada/dphil-thesis/content/03_compiler/_index.md

 are being actively studied.

-This chapter presents the graph formalism that enables our GTS.
+This chapter presents a formalization of quantum computation and optimization based on graphs and graph transformations, providing the foundation for all considerations in later chapters.
-The IR that we present here is based on our work in @Hugr, although it is simplified and modified slightly to fit our needs.
+The internal representation IR that we present here is based on our work in @Hugr, although it is simplified and modified slightly to fit our needs.

 {{< reflink "upper" "sec:gts-sota" >}} starts with a review of previous related work at the intersection of graph transformation software and quantum circuit optimisation.
 We then discuss in {{< reflink "sec-compgraphs" >}} a fundamental difference between classical computation graphs and the requirements of quantum computation.
-This motivates a new graph-based internal representation (IR) tailored to quantum computation that we present in {{< reflink "sec:graph-defs" >}}, along with formal graph transformation semantics based on double pushout (DPO) rewriting, presented in {{< reflink "sec:rewrite-def" >}}.
+This motivates a new graph-based IR tailored to quantum computation that we present in {{< reflink "sec:graph-defs" >}}, along with formal graph transformation semantics based on double pushout (DPO) rewriting, presented in {{< reflink "sec:rewrite-def" >}}.
-Section 3.5?